MP 12x5x2 / N38 - neodymium magnet

 - They rust in a humid environment - during outdoor use, we recommend using waterproof magnets, such as those made of rubber or plastic,

-- Potential hazard to health from tiny fragments of magnets can be dangerous, in case of ingestion, which is crucial in the aspect of protecting young children.
-Additionally, small elements of these magnets are able to be problematic in medical diagnosis in case of swallowing.
+- Health risk to health from tiny fragments of magnets are risky, when accidentally ingested, which is crucial in the aspect of protecting young children.
+It's also worth noting that tiny parts of these devices are able to hinder the diagnostic process in case of swallowing.

 Handle with Care: Neodymium Magnets